Anthony Rizzo Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.3 K/9, the third-best in MLB.
+- The pitching staff for the Twins has a collective 10.4 K/9, the third-best in the league.

-- The Twins' 2.50 team ERA ranks second among all MLB pitching staffs.
+- The Twins have a 2.46 team ERA that ranks second among all league pitching staffs.

-- The Twins rank 11th in baseball in home runs surrendered (11 total, 0.9 per game).
+- Twins pitchers combine to rank 12th in baseball in home runs allowed (13 total, one per game).

-- The Twins will look to Ryan (2-0) in his third start of the season.

-- His most recent appearance came on Saturday against the Houston Astros, when the righty went six innings, surrendering four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.